brandur/sorg/content/articles/minimalism.md

 engineering excellence that they've left a legacy that we reflect on even today.

-!fig src="/assets/images/minimalism/sr71.jpg" caption="The famous SR-71, one of the flag ships of Lockheed's Skunk Works.
+{{Figure "The famous SR-71, one of the flag ships of Lockheed's Skunk Works.
 Very fast even if not particularly simple."
+(NewImgSrcAndAlt "/assets/images/minimalism/sr71.jpg" "The famous SR-71, one of the flag ships of Lockheed's Skunk Works.
+Very fast even if not particularly simple.")}}

 ## Minimalism in technology (#in-technology)